-How To Read Lead Sheets
+How To Read Lead Sheets Tutorial

 Unlike classical piano notation, lead sheets usually just contain one stave of music containing the melody.
 The chord symbols are notated above the stave to indicate what chord should be played.

 If you are coming from a classical background, learning to interpret lead sheets will be an initial challenge.
 This is because you are given a lot of creative freedom to interpret (or completely change!) the melody, chords, voicings, phrasing etc…

 We apply some of the basic theory: major 251s, chord extensions and we touch upon chord alterations.
 Don’t worry if something in the lesson does not make sense.
 This is a good thing because it means you are exposing yourself to more complicated topics.
 It will make sense with time.